 As mentioned at the beginning, the goal is not the harmonisation of the types; moreover, the emphasis of the multifarious tasks, understandings, analogies, differences and especially achievements of cultural managers.
-In order to be conscious of the contexts in which cultural managers work and what contribution they make to the facilitation and creation of artistic as well as cultural products, it seems sensible - especially from the perspective of the practicing cultural manager - to foster an in-depth and continuous reflection on the roles of cultural managers in the cultural area and their value (see below) apart from normative terminologies.
+In order to be conscious of the contexts in which cultural managers work and what contribution they make to the facilitation and creation of artistic as well as cultural products, it seems sensible - especially from the perspective of the practicing cultural managers in the cultural area and their value (see below) apart from normative terminologies.
 Often, outsiders are not aware of the explicit contribution cultural managers make, and it is only possible to make that clear when these achievements are made more transparent.